The Rickchurian Mortydate

-"The Rickchurian Mortydate" is the tenth and final episode of the third season of the American science fiction television series Rick and Morty follows the titular grandson and grandfather duo as they feud with the President of the United States.
+"The Rickchurian Mortydate" is the tenth and final episode of the third season of the American science fiction television series Rick and Morty.
+It follows the titular grandson and grandfather duo as they feud with the President of the United States.
 The episode, directed by Anthony Chun and written by series co-creator Dan Harmon, aired on Adult Swim on October 1, 2017.

 Plot

 The President calls on Rick and Morty to defeat a monster in the "Kennedy sex tunnels" underneath the White House, which they do with little effort.
 Annoyed that the President constantly calls on them without any gratitude "like Ghostbusters", they go back home to play Minecraft, with the President quickly finding out.
 After calling the pair and calling out their neglect of duty, the resulting argument leads to a battle of egos.
 Rick reiterates they operate above the authority of the U.S. government, and the President declares they will not accept the two's services to save the world.
 However, they continue one-upping the President by negotiating a peace deal with a microscopic culture in the Amazon rainforest and a treaty ending the Israeli-Palestinian conflict.
 It culminates in a fight in the White House between Rick and the President's security to force him to pose for a selfie with Morty, despite Morty saying he does not want one.

 Meanwhile, Beth begins to fear she might be a clone made by Rick after the events of "The ABCs of Beth."
 When she asks Rick he denies it but also does not say if he would tell her if she was and mentions that if she was a clone who discovered her identity he would have to kill her, causing her to panic.
 Beth reunites with Jerry to figure out the truth, and they decide to get back together.
 Shortly after, the entire family gets together to hide from Rick because of his conflict with the President, but he tracks them down.
 Rick eventually reassures Beth that he will not kill her and submits to Jerry once again being a family member.

 Rick ends his conflict with the President by pretending to be Fly Fishing Rick, a Rick from a different reality, and calling a truce.
 The episode ends with the family happy to be together again, although Rick is disappointed about losing his dominant position.
 In a post-credits scene, Mr. Poopybutthole returns to apologize for not appearing in Season 3, but he has gotten married and has a son.
 He ends the scene by saying that it will be a long wait until season four.